-Our publications, now on display on Phoenix Road, include 3 editions of Spirit! with Somers Town and St Pancras histories, and a children’s book Fantastic Tales of St Pancras.
+Our publications include 3 editions of Spirit!, and a children’s book, Fantastic Tales of St Pancras.
+AVAILABLE ON DONATION.

 'Fantastic Tales of St Pancras’

 Our children’s activity book is based on the fairy tales connected to local ‘art in everyday life’ by Gilbert Bayes in St Pancras Housing Improvement Society, which still (just!) exists today.
-Any donation will be used to help fund their replacement campaign.
 Dragons, tailors, mermaids… Hans Christian Anderson inspired much of his work.
+Any donation will be used to help fund their replacement.